STRETCH MARKS (STRIAE DISTENSAE)

 Marked to excellent improvement was noted in all patients in terms of skin texture, tightening and colour three months following the last treatment.

-Striae distensae, also known as stretch marks, are a common skin problem.
+Striae distensae are a common skin problem.
 Striae distensae are dermal scars with epidermal atrophy.
 Histologic findings show thinner thickness and fewer collagen components in the upper dermis.
 The collagen bundles are thinned and lie parallel to the epidermis, and dermal elastin can be fragmented and markedly decreased.

 Striae distensae have no medical consequences, but they are frequently distressing to those affected.
 A variety of treatment modalities have been used for the treatment of striae distensae, but there is no simple and definitive treatment.
 Topical treatments such as tretinoin cream, a combination of tretinoin and glycolic acid or ascorbic acid and glycolic acid9 have some effect in the early stages.
 Recently, several light and laser modalities such as intense pulsed light, pulsed dye laser, copper bromide laser, fractional laser, radiofrequency device, and excimer laser have been demonstrated to achieve some effect in treating striae distensae.